Maikel Garcia Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The Reds have a 5.01 team ERA that ranks 27th across all league pitching staffs.
+- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.98).

-- Reds pitchers combine to surrender 86 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Reds pitchers combine to rank 23rd in baseball in home runs surrendered (87 total, 1.3 per game).

-- Williamson (0-0) gets the starting nod for the Reds in his sixth start of the season.
-He has a 5.40 ERA in 26 2/3 innings pitched, with 21 strikeouts.
+- The Reds will send Lively (3-4) to make his sixth start of the season.
+He is 3-4 with a 4.21 ERA and 37 strikeouts through 36 1/3 innings pitched.

-- In his last time out on Wednesday against the Los Angeles Dodgers, the lefty tossed 5 2/3 innings, giving up six earned runs while surrendering eight hits.
+- The righty's most recent appearance was on Saturday against the St. Louis Cardinals, when he tossed 6 2/3 innings, surrendering seven earned runs while allowing 10 hits.

-- The 25-year-old has an ERA of 5.40, with 7.1 strikeouts per nine innings, in five games this season.
-Opponents are hitting .240 against him.
+- In seven games this season, the 31-year-old has put up an ERA of 4.21, with 9.2 strikeouts per nine innings.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.